macbuse/macbuse.github.io/FN_ANAL/index.md

 ## Practical points

-1. We have a Discord server where we sill meet.
+1. We have a Discord server where we will meet.
+1. We might try to have a video chat on Zoom sometime so I can see you.
 1. I might use a [virtual whiteboard](https://awwapp.com/#) for teaching (so I can see your work) so you should try it out and tell me if you can use it.
 1. I will usually post the exercises with hints a day or two before class meets on this page.
+1. Because classes are online we will only use class time to
+  - discuss corrections you have prepared
+  - discuss things that have been difficult to understand in the Friday lecture (cours magistral).
+1. Classes will be in french.

 ---

-Hints for the excercises
+## Hints for excercises

+You should try to solve the exercises first but if you really get stuck then....

+### Friday 15/1

 - [exo 1](https://math.stackexchange.com/questions/242779/limit-of-lp-norm)
 - [exo